 Marc Bridger (b.
 1971, United States) received a B.F.A. in studio art from The University of South Florida (USF) in 2015.
-In addition to being an exhibiting artist, Bridger graduated this year with a Master of Fine Arts (M.F.A.) in Painting from Savannah College of Art and Design (SCAD).
+Bridger graduated with a Master of Fine Arts (M.F.A.) in Painting from Savannah College of Art and Design (SCAD) in August 2020.

-Bridger has exhibited in group exhibitions including participatory creation of Reciprocidad Andinaan art project for Miami's Creative Time Summit.
-Before becoming an artist, Bridger worked in technology roles for twenty years including ownership of a business providing graphic design, web, and technical support.
+Elevate and Dab Art are currently exhibiting Bridger's work (Artsy: Art in the Time of Corona).
+Relatedly, group exhibitions include participatory creation of Reciprocidad Andinaan art project for Miami's Creative Time Summit.
 After high-school, Bridger served in the U.S. Navy as an avionics technician that led to writing and design in the airport consulting field.
-The 2008 economic recession initiated a career transition where Bridger's vast technological expertise informs his art practice and has become direct subject matter within his work.
-His paintings interrogate the recursion within our constructed hyperreal metaverse.
-A metaverse where precarious environmental, social, and political conditions subjugate humanity via our commodity driven existence.
+Bridger worked in various technology roles for twenty years, including the ownership of a business providing design, web, and technical support.
+The 2008 economic recession initiated a career transition into the arts, while Bridger's technological expertise continues to inform his art practice and discourse.
+Bridger's paintings interrogate the propagandistic recursion within the hyperreal metaverse where precarious environmental, social, and political conditions subjugate humanity via a commodity driven existence.
 Last summer, Bridger filmed and documented an adjustable aluminum stretcher-bar system he developed for artists.
 Subsequently, he published the work as an educational resource and written guide that included a video tutorial with 3D modeling and animations.
-The assets were donated to SCAD and the larger art community via FloridaStretchers.org.
-Bridger completed numerous works throughout the past year, while the latest highlights metaverse absurdity in Pair of Dise (2019-20)—a work presented in his recent M.F.A.Thesis Exhibition: Metaverse Gaze.
-In July, Bridger finalized his written M.F.A. thesis: Externalities of the Metaverse Gaze, subsequently graduating in August.
+Bridger donated the assets to the larger art community via FloridaStretchers.org.
+Bridger completed numerous works throughout the past year, while the latest highlights metaverse absurdity in Pair of Dise (2019-20)—a work presented in his M.F.A.Thesis Exhibition: Metaverse Gaze.
+Last July, Bridger finalized his written M.F.A. thesis: Externalities of the Metaverse Gaze, subsequently graduating in August.
 Within the thesis, Bridger articulated the conceptual notion of a metaverse artform—an auto-exhibiting emergent amalgam that transcends the digital and physical art object, enfranchising an experience mediated by the device.